 The Oktoberfest is now celebrated in September, because the chilly Bavarian October winds blowing from the Alps, can surprise with an early cold and snow.
 The 16-day Fest always starts on a Saturday in September and ends on the 1st Sunday in October.
 Over time certain rituals evolved which are followed from year to year.

-For the Opening day ceremonies, promptly at 11 a.m. a parade enters the grounds on the Wies’n headed by the Münchner Kindl–the little Munich city’s coat of arms.
+For the Opening day ceremonies, promptly at 11 a.m. a parade enters the grounds of the Wies’n headed by the Münchner Kindl–the little Munich city’s coat of arms.
 The mayor arrives in a festive coach followed by civic dignitaries and horse-drawn brewer’s carts decorated with flowers.
-This colorful ceremony with elaborate floats, beer bands and men, women and children wearing traditional costumes (lederhosen and dirndls) dates back to 1887.
-More than 7,0000 people participate in the four-mile long parade.
+This colorful ceremony with elaborate floats, beer bands and men, women, and children wearing traditional costumes (lederhosen and dirndls) dates back to 1887.
+More than 7,0000 people participate in the four-mile-long parade.